Matthew-Dove/WebServiceMock/README.md

 Once you run the exe, you can browse to http://localhost:8080/api/mock/users, and see an example JSON response you might use with your service.

 ### Examples
-Since this is meant to run on a local box I don't have meant it running online anywhere.
+Since this is meant to run on a local box, I don't have meant it running online anywhere.
 But please check out the screens folder for some screenhots I took.

 ### I still don't get it!